Summer

 Cost

 Tuition is $1,550 for a 0.5-credit three-week intensive and $3,100 for a 1.0-credit six-week intensive.
 Students may take no more than one course at a time.
-Financial aid is available to students enrolled at SBS and is proportionate to existing agreements with the school.
+Need-based financial aid is available via application.
+Click here to learn more about our financial aid application.
+Students enrolled at SBS will automatically receive financial aid proportionate to their existing 2024-2025 school year agreements with the school.
 Payments will be made through Smart Tuition.
-Students new to The Stony Brook School will also pay an application fee of $75 for domestic applicants and $150 for international applicants.
+Students new to The Stony Brook School will also pay an application fee of $100.

 Application Deadlines